 In the past year, a number of regulators and standard-setting organizations announced intentions of preparing disclosure frameworks related to climate change risks.
 Key among them is the IFRS Foundation's establishment of the International Sustainability Standards Board (ISSB) to develop global sustainability disclosure standards for the financial markets and to increase connectivity with accounting standards.
 In addition, CIBC's regulators such as the SEC, OSFI and the Canadian Securities Administrators (CSA) have released proposed requirements for climate risk disclosures including defining guidance and expectations related to climate risk management practices and metrics to measure this risk.
 In May 2022, OSFI released draft Guideline B-15 on Climate Risk Management.
 OSFI's principles-based expectations set out in this guideline focus on understanding and mitigating the impact of climate-related risks to business models and strategy, governance and risk management practices used to manage climate-related risks, and remaining financially and operationally resilient through severe climate scenarios.
 In addition, in October 2021, the CSA released a proposed new National Instrument 51-107 on climate-related disclosures, which builds upon the current TCFD guidance to address the need for consistent and comparable climate information to inform investment decisions.
-Potential divergence among the regulators in disclosure expectations, coupled with the pace at which the regulatory landscape changes, pose operational risks to CIBC, which could have an adverse effect on its business or results of operations.
-CIBC continues to monitor these developments and evolve its approach to support future regulatory requirements.
+Potential divergence among the regulators in disclosure expectations, coupled with the pace at which the regulatory landscape changes pose an operational risk to CIBC, which could have an adverse effect on its business or results of operations.
+CIBC continues to monitor these developments and evolve CIBC's approach to support future regulatory requirements.
+See the "Environmental and social risk" for additional information.